 - Weight: 225 tons

-Over the centuries and across the globe, there isn’t a statue as well recognized as the Statue of Liberty.
+First on our list of the most famous statues across the world is The Statue of Liberty.
+Over the centuries and across the globe, there isn’t a statue as well recognized as this one.
 The most significant landmark of America, Lady Liberty symbolizes everything this country stands for – liberty, freedom, and democracy.

-The monument can be accessed in a ferry from Liberty State Park or Battery Park, NY.
+The monument can be accessed by ferry from Liberty State Park or Battery Park, NY.
 Interestingly, this enormous statue is a building in itself, and you can climb up to its crown for the best view of New York.
 It welcomes more than 3.5 million visitors every year.

 While many people believe it to be a gift from France, it was a joint effort of both countries.
 The sculpture reached New York around two years before the pedestal was ready, and arrived in 350 pieces packed in 214 crates.